guihen01/RestApi-JIRA-Lib/README.md

 2. Download the .DLL and others items at https://github.com/guihen01/RestApi-JIRA-Lib/releases/

 # Routines inside the Library :
-1. GetAllGroups  : Get a list of all Jira groups
+1. GetAllGroups  : Get a list of all Jira groups and save the list in 2 files : List-groups.json & List-groups.txt
-2. GetUSersFromGroup
+2. GetUSersFromGroup : Get the list of all users belonging to a group.
 3. Post1
 4. ConverJsontoString
 5. PickItems()   : create 2 files  : List-items.json & List-items.txt  which include the groups and/or names and/or emailadresses with string matching